JdeRobot/bt-studio/README.md

 ## Introduction

 Behavior Trees is an **open-source** tool crafted for the development of robotic applications.
-Its primary objective is to facilitate the quick deployment of behaviour tree-based robotic behaviours within ROS.
+Its primary objective is to facilitate the quick deployment of behavior tree-based robotic behaviors within ROS.
 By utilizing tree structures defined in XML, coupled with actions scripted in Python, the tool efficiently generates a ROS-executable tree.
 This process circumvents the unnecessary complexities often associated with ROS-specific configurations, offering developers a more streamlined approach.

+## Usage

 ## Roadmap

-In the future, this project will have total integration with [RoboticsAcademy](https://github.com/JdeRobot/RoboticsAcademy), so developers will be able to develop trees in a graphical interface, and deploy them in a dockerized environment.
+In the future, this project will have total integration with [RoboticsAcademy](https://github.com/JdeRobot/RoboticsAcademy), so developers will be able to develop trees in a graphical interface and deploy them in a dockerized environment.
+The expected roadmap is as follows:

 * Local execution
 * Web-based tree designer with local
-* Integration with dockerized environment, with the capacity to execute the applications both in simulated and real robots.
+* Integration with a dockerized environment, with the capacity to execute the applications both in simulated and real robots.

 <!-- MARKDOWN LINKS & IMAGES -->
 [contributors-shield]: https://img.shields.io/github/contributors/JdeRobot/BehaviorTrees